siddharth2016/Opencv-Python-Computer-Vision/README.md

 2. Define class Brocade, that will contain our kernel and main function definition.
 3. Then call the main function, if it is inside the same script.

+You can check [this](https://chandraji.dev/brocading-naruto-a-computer-vision-activity) blog for more info on brocade naruto.

 * Result

 ![Result](naruto_brocaded.png)